xythobuz/sovereign/README.md

     ssh deploy@example.com -L 2812:localhost:2812

 Again proceeding to http://localhost:2812 in your web browser.

-Finally, sign into ownCloud with a new administrator account to set it up.
-You should select PostgreSQL as the configuration backend.
-Use `owncloud` as the database user and the database name.
-For the database password ansible has created a set of random passwords for each service and stores them in your local folder `secret`, use the one in the file `owncloud_db_password`.

 How To Use Your New Personal Cloud
 ----------------------------------